-- a) make an initial visit to the school the first week of student teaching to review expectations, school policies and requirements. - b) conduct conferences as needed. - c) provide course requirements, lesson plan format and other appropriate resources to help with instructional concerns. - d) visit, observe, evaluate, and hold conferences with the student teacher, Cooperating Teacher and other parties as needed. - e) refer student teachers who demonstrate unsatisfactory progress or a deficiency in one or more areas to the Community Outreach & Field Placement Services. - f) review and initial the Student Teacher Time Report, the Student Teacher Weekly Evaluation Report) based on the Illinois Professional Teaching Standards and InTASC Standards, and the Weekly Comments and Suggestion Report (.) - g) evaluate the Professional Teaching Portfolio using the COE Scoring Guide for the Professional Teaching Portfolio (See LiveText). - h) evaluate the candidate's dispositions using the Scoring Guide for the Professional Dispositions (see LiveText). - i) submit all permanent record file copies of the student teaching documentation (see LiveText) at mid-term and at the final.
-For those student teachers candidates that will complete their experiences in two different settings, (i.e., Early Childhood, Elementary Education, Physical Education, Music, LIMS, Art and some Special Education students) the reports are to be completed for the first eight weeks session; this report set will be submitted again at the close of 16 weeks. - j) submit mid-term and final grade reports.
+- a) make an initial visit to the school the first week of student teaching to review expectations, school policies and requirements. - b) conduct conferences as needed. - c) provide course requirements, lesson plan format and other appropriate resources to help with instructional concerns. - d) visit, observe, evaluate, and hold conferences with the student teacher, Cooperating Teacher and other parties as needed. - e) review the Student Teacher Time Report.

+- f) evaluate the Professional Teaching Portfolio using the COE Scoring Guide for the Professional Teaching Portfolio.
+(See LiveText). - g) evaluate the candidate's dispositions using the Scoring Guide for the Professional Dispositions (see LiveText). - h) submit all permanent record file copies of the student teaching documentation (see LiveText) at mid-term and at the final.
+For those student teachers candidates that will complete their experiences in two different settings, (i.e., Early Childhood, Elementary Education, Physical Education, Music, LIMS, Art and some Special Education students) the reports are to be completed for the first eight weeks session; this report set will be submitted again at the close of 15 weeks. - i) Talk to the candidate about their edTPA^{} timeline, concerns and provide supportive feedback. - j) submit mid-term and final grade reports.